Gap Insurance Explained: What It Is, Cost & Do You Really Need It?

 Who Needs Gap Insurance?

-Determining do i need gap insurance depends on your specific financial situation, vehicle type, and loan terms.
+Determining whether you need gap insurance depends on your specific financial situation, vehicle type, and loan terms.
 Several factors make gap coverage especially valuable for certain buyers.

 Situations Where Gap Insurance Is Essential